-In accordance with N.J.S.A.
-46:8C-2 to -21, a mobile home park or private residential leasehold landlord or operator is required to:

-- 1. Offer a written lease for at least 12 months to each household within the park or community.
-The lease must be offered within 30 days from the time the new owner lawfully moves in; - 2.
-Provide the occupant with a copy of all park/community rules and regulations prior to signing the lease; - 3.
-Post a copy of park/community rules and regulations in a recreation hall or some other public location within the community where they can be easily located; - 4.
-Fully disclose all fees, charges, and assessments, which must be based on actual costs incurred and all rules and regulations before the occupant moves in;
+A mobile home park or private residential leasehold community landlord or operator is required: 1) to offer a written lease for at least 12 months to each household within the park/community.
+The lease must be offered within 30 days from the time the new owner lawfully moves in; 2) to give the home dweller a copy of all park/community rules and regulations prior to signing a lease; 3) to post a copy of park/community rules and regulations in a recreation hall or some other place within the park/community where they can be easily found; and 4) to fully disclose all fees, charges and assessments, which must be based on actual costs incurred, and all rules and regulations, before the occupant moves in.
+(8) Written notice of any changes must be given at least 30 days before the changes become effective.